| Astrocytomas are

 had shunt procedures done, the abdomen should also be considered a

+potential site.
 The probablity of

 metastases appears to be related to the degree of tumor anaplasia, with